jandrob74/TheMovieMaven/README.md

 To view this project you do not need any special requirments.
 All you need is a computer and web browser.

-To view this proect, on the main page of this repository, click on the green button labeled "Clone or Download".
+To view this proect, on the main page of this repository, click on the green button labeled "Clone or download".

 Now, click on "Download ZIP".